St. Louis Commercial Roofing

 - Standing seam metal: $12-$22/sq ft

-- Scheduled inspection and maintenance programs
+- Emergency leak response, storm documentation, and maintenance programs

 Commercial Roof Challenges in St. Louis

-Why Midwest Commercial Roofs Fail Early
+Why Midwest Commercial Flat Roofs Fail Early

 Hail Damage to Membrane Systems